vcb-s/OKEGui/RELNOTES.md

 - If "跳过Numa检测" is set, do not set numa node when starting vspipe and encoder.
   - Also change the affinity mask from (1<<28)-1 to (1<<64)-1 to avoid wasting CPUs.
+- Updated eac3to-wrapper to v1.2 (built with Go 1.17).
 - The window title is still "The Protagonist Returns".

 # v7.2.4 "The Protagonist Returns", again!